About job shadowing

 - If you are matched with a student, you will receive an email introduction to the student;

-- Welcome the student to the job shadow experience, have them fill out any paperwork required by your HR department, and give them an overview of any protocols or safety instructions they need to follow during their visit;
+- Welcome the student to the job shadow experience, have them review any paperwork required by your HR department, and give them an overview of any protocols or safety/confidentiality instructions they need to consider;

 - Enjoy your conversation and don’t forget to fill out our feedback form to tell us about your experience.

-- September 15 – deadline to apply as a host
+- September 4 – Deadline to apply as a host

-- October 15-18 – Job Shadow Experience will take place for a half or full day during your normal operating hours at a mutually convenient time arranged by you and the student(s) you host
+- October 13-16 – Virtual Job Shadow Experience will take place for 1-2 hours during your normal operating hours at a mutually convenient time arranged by you and the student(s) you host

 Information and FAQ’s for job shadow hosts